ARTICLE I – NAME AND PURPOSE

 C) The Secretary shall ensure the maintenance of all organizational records.
 These records shall include (but not be limited to) the minutes, Articles of Incorporation, letters of resignation, and election documents.
 The Secretary shall also ensure effective communication with the membership.

 D) The Treasurer shall ensure the maintenance of all financial records.
 These records shall include (but not be limited to) the annual budget, tax returns, and financial reports on the organization.
-The Treasurer is authorized to engage the services of an accountant to assist him or her in the performance of any of the duties incident to the Treasurer’s office.
+The Treasurer is authorized to engage the services of an accountant to assist them in the performance of any of the duties incident to the Treasurer’s office.

 E) Resignations must be submitted in writing to the Secretary.